 Our staff put on gloves and aprons before changing starts and the areas are prepared.
-Paper towel is put down on the changing mat freshly for each child.
 Gloves are not always required for a wet nappy where there is no risk of infection, however, gloves are always available for those staff who choose to wear them.
 Gloves are always worn for a 'soiled' nappy.